What constitutes an IT project?

 The following illustrates the phases of the Project Management Process, as defined by PMI.

-Tools for you: We encourage you to consult the sub-pages on the left, each corresponding to one of the Project Management Process phases -- Initiating, Planning, and so on.
-Each page contains informative descriptions, useful tools, templates, sample project documents to help you through the project management cycle, and so forth.
+We encourage you to consult the sub-pages on the left, each corresponding to one of the Project Management Process phases -- Initiating, Planning, and so forth.

 Contact us at the PMO: To view PMO employee names and contact information, visit the Staff Directory.